To save content items to your account,

 Disadvantaged pregnant populations face greater disruption during disasters, while those with fewer vulnerabilities may experience more prolonged anxiety.

 Nutrition education plays a crucial role in improving the nutritional status of pregnant women, yet evidence of its impact in low-income settings like Ethiopia is limited.
-This study evaluated the effectiveness of facility-based nutrition education and counseling on pregnant women’s knowledge, dietary practices, and iron-folic acid supplement use.
+This study evaluated the effectiveness of facility-based nutrition education and counseling on pregnant women’s knowledge, dietary practices, and Fe-folic acid supplement use.

 Design:

-Study Setting:
+Study setting:

 The study was conducted in Addis Ababa, Ethiopia, from August to December 2017.